 Situations in which we disclose your data (employees)

-Cphbusiness discloses data about employees to the Danish Tax and Customs Administration (SKAT), pension funds and other relevant government authorities – for example to municipalities for reimbursement in connection with long-term illness.
-Apart from these legally entitled recipients, Cphbusiness discloses no data about employment without the employee’s consent.
+Cphbusiness discloses data about employees to the Danish Tax and Customs Administration (SKAT), pension funds and other relevant government authorities that are entitled to extradition – for example to municipalities for reimbursement in connection with long-term illness.
+In addition, we may choose to use external data processors when conducting various types of evaluations such as APV and organizational evaluation.
+We use data processing agreements with such external parties and we ensure that employee information is processed securely.
+Apart from these recipients, Cphbusiness discloses no data about employment without the employee’s consent.

 As part of the security at Cphbusiness, we monitor inside our buildings and entrances and exits.
 Recordings are deleted after 30 days.
 The recordings are stored in secure systems, to which only security-cleared personnel have access.
 We only disclose this data if there is a clear legal obligation to do so – for example if the police request the recordings in connection with a report of theft or assault.

 We store your data until it is no longer necessary for us to process it.
 In some situations, it can be difficult to provide a precise time frame beforehand, but the section below outlines our framework for how long your data is stored.